dmuth/splunk-modem-monitor/README.md

 At present, the Arris TG852G modem is supported.

 **tl;dr** Monitor metics
-Keep track of your Internet connection and get pretty graphs like these:
+Keep track of your cable modem's behavior and get pretty graphs like these:

 ![Downstream Short Term Report](./img/downstream-short-term.png) ![Event Log grabbed from the modem](./img/event-log.png)